Legion (Marvel Comics): Legion Quest/Age of Apocalypse

 Years later, David awoke from his coma believing his psyche fully healed.
 When he had killed the mutant precog Destiny, David had absorbed her psyche.
 Destiny gave David vague prophetic guidance about the great world that could exist "if only, years ago, Professor X had been given a real chance to fulfill his dream."
-David, who despite his belief that he was not sane, understood these words as a directive to travel back in time and kill Magneto, Xavier's greatest adversary, to allow his father Professor X to achieve the dream of human-mutant coexistence.
+David understood these words as a directive to travel back in time and kill Magneto, Xavier's greatest adversary, to allow Professor X to achieve the dream of human-mutant coexistence.

-As several X-Men attempted to stop him, Legion traveled twenty years into the past, accidentally dragging the X-Men with him.
-David appeared in the past in front of Xavier and Magneto, who at the time were orderlies in a mental hospital.
-As Legion attacked Magneto, the X-Men intervened.
-After overpowering the X-Men, Legion readied his fatal blow for Magneto, but Xavier leaped in front of the lethal psychic attack and was himself killed.
-By accidentally killing his father, the horrified David prevented his own birth and ceased to exist.
-The death of Xavier created a catastrophic alternate timeline, the Age of Apocalypse.
+As the X-Men attempt to stop him, Legion travels twenty years into the past, accidentally taking the X-Men with him.
+When Legion attempts to kill Magneto, Xavier intervenes and is killed, erasing Legion from existence and creating the "Age of Apocalypse" timeline.

-Ultimately, Bishop managed to fix the timeline by enlisting the aid of the new reality's X-Men to travel back in time to the moment of Xavier's murder.
-There Bishop confronted Legion, using David's own power to create a psionic loop that showed the young mutant the damage that his actions would cause.
+Ultimately, Bishop repairs the timeline by enlisting the aid of the new reality's X-Men to travel back in time to the moment of Xavier's murder.
+There, Bishop confronted Legion, using David's own power to create a psionic loop that showed him the damage that his actions would cause.
 David allowed the energy released in this process to incinerate him, in his last moments apologizing for what he had done."

-While David was considered deceased, some of his alters manifested as spirits and started terrorizing Israel (where David had been born).
+While David was considered deceased, some of his alternate personalities manifest as spirits and begin terrorizing Israel, where David had been born.
 Excalibur was called to stop them.
-Ultimately Meggan used her empathy to calm their rage, convincing them to go "towards the light."
+However, Meggan used her empathy to calm their rage, convincing them to go "towards the light."